 When judging the beauty and appeal of a bi-colored sapphire, it must always be viewed and analysed face (crown) up.
 For starters, the gems color determines the instant allure of the gem.
 Its contrast, intensity and placement of the color zoning within the gem all lay the foundation for the desirability and price of the gem.
 Deep blues paired with rich lemony yellows fetch high values when in sync with an exceptionally clear gem that weighs 5 carats and above.

 Caring for your natural Bi-colored Sapphire is imperative.
-Gemstones over time tend to attract dirt and grime and need an occasion bath.
+Gemstones over time tend to attract dirt and grime and need an occasional bath.

 A safe way to clean your bi-colored sapphire jewelry is: